foxlet/myTurkDB/Quick_Setup/README.md

 Quick Setup Scripts for myTurkDB
 ========

-These  are platform-specific scripts to help get setup an user's environment for myTurkDB
+These  are platform-specific scripts to help setup an user's environment for myTurkDB

 ### Quick Setup on Mac OS X